RyanS4/Tech-Store-Project/README.md

 # Tech-Store-Project

+## What is it?

-(Project) A functional menu for buying different items from an online store
+(Project) A functional menu for buying different items from an online store.
+The Tech Store Project is an easy to use application designed for online shops to keep track of user accounts and a catalog of items set by the application manager.

 ## How to Run